ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> > @api {v1} /email/exchange POST /email/exchange/{organizationName}/service/{exchangeService}/domain/{domainName}/dkim
 >> >
 >>
->> - `organisationName`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or "private-zz111111-1".
+>> - `organisationName`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or "private-zz111111-1".
->> - `exchangeService`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or "private-zz111111-1".
+>> - `exchangeService`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or "private-zz111111-1".
->> - `domainName`: Enter the domain name attached to your Exchange platform on which you want to enable DKIM.
+>> - `domainName`: Enter the domain name attached to your Exchange service on which you want to enable DKIM.
->> - `autoEnableDKIM`: The DKIM will be activated immediately by ticking this box. **Do not tick this box if your domain name is not managed in the same OVHcloud customer account, or registered at another registrar**.
+>> - `autoEnableDKIM`: DKIM will be activated immediately by ticking this box. **Do not tick this box if your domain name is not managed in the same OVHcloud customer account, or registered at another registrar**.
->> - `configureDkim`: The CNAME record will be automatically added to your domain name’s DNS zone, if it is managed in the same OVHcloud customer account as your Exchange platform. **Do not tick this box if your domain name is not managed in the same OVHcloud customer account, or registered at another registrar**.
+>> - `configureDkim`: The CNAME record will be automatically added to your domain name’s DNS zone, if it is managed in the same OVHcloud customer account as your Exchange service. **Do not tick this box if your domain name is not managed in the same OVHcloud customer account, or registered at another registrar**.
->> - `selectorName`: Enter the name of a selector you picked up in the previous step (example: "ovhex123456-selector1"). <br>
+>> - `selectorName`: Enter the name of a selector from the previous step (example: "ovhex123456-selector1"). <br>
 >>
 >> Click `Execute`{.action} to start creating the selector.<br>
 >>